 - The first drop-down box will be that of selecting the test date.
 The default date of the upcoming SAT test will already be there.
-You have to choose the date on which you wish to take SAT by clicking this drop down box.
+You have to choose the date on which you wish to take the test by clicking this drop down box.

 - The second drop-down box lets you choose the name of the country you belong to,

 - The third drop down box lets you choose the name of the state to which you belong.
 Applicants who belong to countries having a federal state structure just like the U.S. can select the corresponding state to which he belongs.
 However, for those applicants who belong to countries having a unitary state structure, this drop-down box remains inoperative.